 National Arts in Education week is a national celebration recognizing the arts importance to a well-rounded education.
 Designated by Congress in 2010, through House Resolution 275, the celebration is designated to bring attention of this cause to elected officials and educational decision makers across the country and to support equitable access to the arts for all students.

-For the arts education professionals, please find a full listing of events ranging from webinars to twitter chats here.
+For the arts education professionals, we will have a full listing of events soon, but you can see last year's events here.

 Want to join in the celebration?
 Find three easy ways outlined below.